Harsh772005/summerintership2024_22AIML003/README.md

 - By the end of the week, I successfully scraped and processed weather data, which I stored in a CSV file for further analysis.
 This hands-on experience with web scraping not only improved my Python programming skills but also provided valuable insights into data collection from web sources, a crucial skill for data analysts.

+### Week 4: June 3rd - June 7th
+This week, I focused on Exploratory Data Analysis (EDA), an essential step in understanding the structure, patterns, and relationships within a dataset.
+For the first two days, I dedicated my time to learning the fundamentals of EDA.
+I explored various techniques such as data visualization, summary statistics, and correlation analysis to uncover insights and identify data quality issues.
+Using Python libraries like pandas, matplotlib, and seaborn, I practiced these techniques on sample datasets to solidify my understanding.

+After grasping the basics of EDA, I began working on my internship project, which involved predicting house prices in Delhi.
+This project required me to apply my newly acquired EDA skills to analyze the dataset thoroughly.
+I started by loading the house price data and performing initial data cleaning, such as handling missing values and removing duplicates.
+I then generated summary statistics and visualizations to understand the distribution of house prices and the relationships between different features, such as location, size, and amenities.

+To gain deeper insights, I conducted correlation analysis to identify which features had the most significant impact on house prices.
+I created various plots, including scatter plots, box plots, and histograms, to visualize these relationships.
+These visualizations helped me identify trends and outliers, guiding me in selecting the most relevant features for the prediction model.

+Throughout the week, I documented my findings and prepared the data for the modeling phase, which would follow in the subsequent weeks.
+This hands-on experience with EDA not only enhanced my analytical skills but also provided a strong foundation for building accurate and reliable predictive models.

 ## Skills Learned
 - Proficiency in Power BI for creating and maintaining interactive dashboards.